Chilfish/chilpost/README.md

 ### Chill Post App

-An https://x.com like app, it's very simple, but it's a good practice for me to learn the nuxt3 and mysql.
+An another https://x.com like app, it's very simple, but it's a good practice for me to learn the nuxt3 and mysql.

 Build with Nuxt3 + nodejs/MySql2 + jose/jws

 > I'm looking for the mysql hosting service, so the online preview is not fully available now.

 Also, I am trying to use kotlin + spring boot + exposed to build the another backend version.
-Kotlin is so cool!😍 It's still in development and closed source now.
+Kotlin is so cool!😍 It's still in development, but you can preview it at [chilpost-sb](https://github.com/Chilfish/chilpost-sb/).
+Then set the `API_PROXY` to `http://localhost:8080` in the `.env` file.

 ### Features